 Got hand sanitizer?
 Canned soup?
 What about toilet paper?
 No?
 Well, you may have to get in line.

 Costco is one of the chains that has seen high traffic in recent weeks, with consumers waiting in long lines line to purchase emergency supplies.
 Individual stores have started to limit the number of popular items that each shopper can take home, while the chain continuously replenishes stocks of bottled water, cleaning products, tissues, paper towels and shelf-stable foods, according to a report in Forbes magazine.
-For the time being, consumers' hoarding behaviors could boost demand for dry van equipment, benefiting carriers and logistics companies of all sizes.
+For the time being, consumers' hoarding behaviors could boost demand for dry van loads, benefiting carriers and logistics companies of all sizes.

 Paper towels and toilet paper were nowhere to be found this weekend at a Costco store in Beaverton, Oregon.
 (Photo by Matt Sullivan, DAT)